dotnet/AspNetCore.Docs/aspnetcore/blazor/hybrid/tutorials/maui-blazor-web-app.md

 Project references:

-* The MAUI and Blazor Web App each have a project reference to the `.Shared` RCL.
+* The MAUI and Blazor Web App server and `.Client` projects each have a project reference to the `.Shared` RCL.
-* Blazor Web Apps have project references to the `.Web.Client` and `.Shared.Client` projects.
+* Blazor Web App server project has a project reference to the `.Web.Client`.

 ### Per-page/component Server interactivity